Legal For Whom?

 The Racist Roots of Cannabis Prohibition Still Haunt Brazil

 An elder was jailed for healing himself.
-The same week, Brazil’s cannabis industry celebrated over R$850 million in profits.
-Welcome to the age of legal apartheid.
+The same week, Brazil’s cannabis industry celebrated its first R$1 billion projection in profits.
+This is Brazil’s legal cannabis apartheid.

 By Héritier Lumumba

 One Brazil grows cannabis and gets raided.
-The other imports it, brands it, sells it; and gets paid.
+The other imports it, brands it, and gets paid.

 From Sacred Plant to State Monopoly

 Cannabis prohibition in Brazil was never about protecting health.
-It was always about controlling Black and Indigenous people.
+It was always about controlling African and Indigenous people.

 Legalization without justice is just colonialism in a lab coat.